BNasmith/PTForsyth/PTFWorkofChrist.md

-is useful to remember, when we are inclined to grumble thus, what an amount of devotion to duty goes to make it possible for us to travel as safely as we do far more than can be acknow- ledged by the payment of a wage.
+is useful to remember, when we are inclined to grumble thus, what an amount of devotion to duty goes to make it possible for us to travel as safely as we do---far more than can be acknowledged by the payment of a wage.
 These people were ploughing along in safety over one of the railway staff lying in a living grave.
 I say it is so with the whole civilised world.
 Its